lmaccherone/documentdb-lumenize/README.md

 ### Working ###

-* Fast, light, flexible OLAP Cube with hierarchical rollup support
+* Fast, light, flexible OLAP Cube with hierarchical rollup support running inside your DocumentDB collections for super-fast results.
+* Syntactic sugar for single-metric/single-dimension group by.

 ### Unimplemented ###

-* Syntactic sugar for simple group by and pivot table use.
-Note, a group-by is just a one-dimensional OLAP cube and a pivot table is just a two-dimensional one, so you can do them now.
-It just might be nice to have PivotTable and GroupBy classes that will make dimension assumptions.
+* Syntactic sugar for single-metric pivot table.
+Note, a pivot table is just a two-dimensional cube, so you can do them now.
+It just might be nice to have a convenient way for simple aggregations.
 * Turn DocumentDB into a powerful time-series database and analysis engine.
 The Lumenize calculators do their thing by calling the Lumenize OLAPCube so it should be easy to get them to run on top of the stored procedure version of the OLAP Cube.
   * TimeSeriesCalculator - Show how aggregations changed over time.
 Visualize cumulative flow.
   * TimeInStateCalculator - See how long your entities spend in certain states.
 Calculate the ratio of wait to touch time.
 Find 98 percentile of lead time to set service level agreements.